proofcarryingdata/zupass/README.md

 ## For Developers: Local Development

+### Requirements

+`passport-server` uses Postgres, and requires Postgres 15 or higher.

 ### Environment Variables

 In order to develop locally, you will need to set some environment variables.
 The only place